MacBook Pro 13-inch (2018) full review

 There is a world of difference between the entry-level models without a Touch Bar and the two models with the Touch Bar, as you will see if you read our Which MacBook Pro article.

-The 13in MacBook Pro we tested here was the build-to-order, 2.7GHz quad-core i7, loaded with 16GB RAM.
+Please note that the 13in MacBook Pro we tested here was the build-to-order, 2.7GHz quad-core i7 (this has since been bumped to 2.8GHz), loaded with 16GB RAM.
 This machine would retail at £2,399, which is a fraction above the entry-level 15in model (which has 6-cores).

 Design and Build

 Available in silver or the darker Space Grey (that's Space Grey in the image above), the two 2018 models of the 13in MacBook Pro look the same as the the 2017 models - in fact the external design hasn’t changed since October 2016 when the 13-inch model gained a trackpad that was nearly 50% bigger than the previous generation.
 However, the new models benefit from True Tone technology for the Retina display and under-the-cover enhancements to the keyboard (we’ll look in more detail at these changes below).